xarray-contrib/xarray-simlab/doc/about.rst

 ===================

-xarray-simlab provides a framework for easily building custom computational models from a set of re-usable components (i.e., Python classes), called processes.
+xarray-simlab provides a framework for easily building custom computational models from a set of modular components (i.e., Python classes), called processes.

-The framework handles issues that scientists who are developing models should not care too much about, like the model interface - including the data structure used - and the overall workflow management.
+The framework handles issues that scientists who are developing models should not care too much about, like the model interface and the overall workflow management.
 Both are automatically determined from the succint, declarative-like interfaces of the model processes.

-Next versions of xarray-simlab will hopefully handle other technical issues like logging simulation progress, a plug-in system for custom co-processors (e.g., for interactive visualization), command line integration and/or running many simulations in parallel (for example in the context of sensitivity analyses or inversion procedures).
+Notably via its xarray extension, xarray-simlab has already deep integration with the SciPy / PyData stack.
+Next versions will hopefully handle other technical issues like command line integration, interactive visualization and/or running many simulations in parallel, e.g., in the context of sensitivity analyses or inversion procedures.

 Motivation
 ----------